Is worry a useful feeling? Or should we declutter our worry-creating thoughts?

 ‘What would I be thinking if I didn’t worry about this?’

 Searching for and finding the best suitable new thought is a very personal and individual exercise.
-We have to be able to believe the new thought, it has to make sense to us.
+We need to find a thought that we are able to believe, it has to make sense to us.

 It’s worth the effort to search around for useful inspirations and to experiment with different thoughts.